docutils/docutils/sandbox/paultremblay/docs/rst/howto.rst

 Use the identifiers ``'heading1'``, ``'heading2'``, ``'heading3'``, etc, to
 format the titles for each section.
 Docutils to fo allows sections to go 7 levels deep.
-Headings are blocks and can take any property of a block.
-(See paragrahs).
+Headings are blocks and can take any property of a block (see paragrahs).

 ::